Zipf's Law for Atlas Models: Examples and discussion

 \begin{exa} {\em Assets of banks.} \citet{Fernholz/Koch:2016a} show that the distribution of assets held by U.S.\ bank holding companies, commercial banks, and savings and loan associations are all quasi-Zipfian.
 This is true despite the fact that these distributions have undergone significant changes over the past few decades.
 However, as \citet{Fernholz/Koch:2017} show, the first-order approximations of these time-dependent rank-based systems generally do not satisfy the hypotheses of Proposition~\ref{T2}, since the parameters $\bs^2_{k,k+1}$ are, in most cases, lower for higher values of $k$.
 Nonetheless, the parameters $\bl_{k,k+1}$ vary with $k$ in such a way as to generate quasi-Zipfian distributions. \end{exa}

 \begin{exa} {\em Employees of firms.} \citet{Axtell:2001} shows that the distribution of employees of U.S.\ firms is close to Zipfian, with only slight concavity.
 A number of empirical analyses have shown that for all but the tiniest firms, employment growth rates of U.S.\ firms do not vary with firm size \citep{Neumark/Wall/Zhang:2011}.
-This observation together with the slight concavity demonstrated by \citet{Axtell:2001} suggests that the first-order approximation of U.S.\ firm employees is simple, which would explain its quasi-Zipfian nature. \end{exa}
+This observation together with the slight concavity demonstrated by \citet{Axtell:2001} suggests that the first-order approximation of U.S.\ firm employees might be a quasi-Atlas family, which would explain its quasi-Zipfian nature. \end{exa}